Saint-Élie-de-Caxton

 Saint-Élie-de-Caxton (/fr/) is a municipality in the Mauricie region of the province of Quebec in Canada.

-Before January 15, 2005 it was known simply as Saint-Élie.
+Before January 15, 2005, it was known simply as Saint-Élie.

+Geography

 Located in the foothills of the Laurentian Mountains, its territory is dotted with lakes.
 The more prominent lakes are Des Souris, Goulet, and Grand Long Lakes, which are densely lined with summer cottages.